Configure Your Network for HoloLens

 If you plan on using Auto Enrollment, you will have to Configure Azure AD enrollment.

 Ensure that your company's users are in Azure Active Directory (Azure AD).
-Instructions for adding users can be found here.
+See the following instructions for adding users.

 We suggest that users who need similar licenses are added to the same group.

 Ensure that your company's users (or group of users) are assigned the necessary licenses.
-Directions for assigning licenses can be found here.
+If you need to assign licenses, follow these directions.

 Only do this step if users are expected to enroll their HoloLens/Mobile device into you (There are three options) These steps ensure that your company's users (or a group of users) can add devices.